523: Village of the Giants

 [Sung.]
 Theme from The Mod Squad.

-A bit of the theme music from The Mod Squad, which played over an opening sequence that featured the principal characters running breathlessly through a dark, rain-soaked alleyway.
+A bit of the theme music from The Mod Squad, which played over an opening title sequence featuring the main characters breathlessly running through a dark, ominous warehouse.
 The Mod Squad was a TV police drama that aired from 1968-1973 on ABC: the story of three young, groovy troublemakers recruited by the police to help solve crimes by going undercover into situations where the hopelessly square cops could never venture.
 The show seems laughably dated today but was innovative in its time; it portrayed a Black character on equal terms with his white counterparts and addressed controversial social issues such as abortion, war protests, and racism.

 Come on, surrender the pink, come on …